CPS Post-Graduate Psychology Fellowship

 [email protected]

-Applications are accepted on a rolling basis; for full consideration, apply by January 3rd, 2023.
-Interviews will begin in mid-January 2023 and continue until positions are filled.
-Interviews will be conducted in person.
-Zoom interviews are available as needed for non-local candidates, or for candidates who do not anticipate receiving their most up-to-date vaccinations (including bivalent booster) by their interview date.
+Applications are accepted on a rolling basis; for full consideration, apply by January 3, 2024.
+Interviews will begin in late November and continue through mid-January until positions are filled.
+Zoom interviews are available for non-local candidates, or for candidates with health concerns (e.g., COVID-related).

 Please direct any questions about the program or our selection process to Dr. Persaud, [email protected].